nucleome/docs/source/component_genome.rst

 ``Context mode`` is quite similar to the ``Normal mode``, except that users can set a zooming factor larger than 1x (e.g., 2x, 4x, etc.).
 If the zooming factor is 1x, the ``Context mode`` will act the same as the ``Normal mode``.
-However, when a genome browser component has a zooming factor larger than 1x, this component will automatically zooming-out by this scale factor relative to other components.
+However, when a genome browser component has a zooming factor larger than 1x, this component will automatically zoom out by this scale factor relative to other components.
 For example, if other panels currently navigate to a 100kb region (e.g., chr1:10Mb-10.1Mb), a genome component with an 8x zooming factor will navigate to the 800kb region (chr1:9.65Mb-10.45Mb) centered on this 100kb region.
-To help users view the relationship between the default region and zoomed-out region, a light green transparent box will be shown in this genome browser to highlight the region on which other panels are viewing at.
+To help users view the relationship between the default region and the zoomed-out region, a light green transparent box will be shown in this genome browser to highlight the region on which other panels are viewing at.
 This mode is quite useful when you want to capture the big-picture of a region-of-interest.
 For example, you can use one panel to visualize the details of a ChIP-seq peak and use another panel to reveal the context of the peak region without zoom-in and zoom-out back-and-forth.